 This commercial roof inspection checklist consists of what a professional inspector will look for during an evaluation.

-Building owners can avoid expensive repairs caused by the changes in seasons and temperatures by performing their own inspections and light maintenance, or by hiring a professional commercial roofing contractor to take care of this work for them.
+Building owners can avoid expensive repairs caused by the changes in seasons and temperatures by performing their own routine inspections and light maintenance, or by hiring a professional commercial roofing contractor to take care of this work for them.

 Issues That Can Occur to Your Rooftop